ahzng/MemeAI/README.md

 ## Conclusion/Future Work

+SymbolAI demonstrates the incredible potential that AI computer vision can have.
+If humanity wants to create embodied autonomous systems that change the world, visual sensors will be an absolutely crucial component.

-- Plans to to implement an interactive feature where the user can draw their own images will be made.
+- Plans to to implement an interactive feature where the user can draw their own images.
-- PLans to extend image complexity by introducing RGB pixels.
+- Plans to extend image complexity by introducing RGB pixels.